Mikemupararano/Bootstrap-Portfolio/README.md

 (3) Using Chart JS, a JavaScript library that I sued to create some visuals for GDP from some few countries.
 (4) Creating a skyline using HTML and CSS, as part my freecodecamp project work.

-To assemble this portfolio, I created the framework using HTML and the rest using Bootstrap 5.
+To assemble this portfolio, I created the framework using HTML, a little bit of CSS and the rest using Bootstrap 5.

 The project was work hours and days of hard work and dedication to research information and apply some solutions.
 I would get stuck on every step of the work but resorting to research always yielded the solution.
 I read the Bootstrap library extensively and apply some templates, cards and code to suit the customer specifications.
 On average, I slept at 2am!
 The portfolio is deployed at this link here: https://mikemupararano.github.io/Bootstrap-Portfolio/.